Democratic education: Children's republics

-While educational ideas of the past were mostly directed to upper class children, educationalists such as Léonard Bourdon and William George tried to provide educational opportunities for all, especially the lower classes.
-Their aim was to protect and foster democratic and ethical values.
+While educational ideas of the past were mostly directed to upper-class children, educationalists such as Léonard Bourdon and William George tried to provide educational opportunities for all, especially the lower classes.
+They aimed to protect and foster democratic and ethical values.

 They organized children and young people in children's homes in a way that they were familiar with from their respective democratic states (France after the French Revolution and the USA).
 In other words, they applied democratic structures, creating a kind of small republic for children and teenagers.
 While Bourdon's Societe d'emulation was quickly closed due to the conservative reactionary period, the George Junior Republic still exists today (albeit with a different concept) and started the successful tradition of democratic education in children's republics and Democratic Schools.

 Inside their institution, the children of George Junior Republic had almost the same rights as American citizens.
-They elected two parliamentary chambers (referring to the United States House of Representatives and the United States Senate) and could earn tin money by working on the republic's land.
-Courts and police-like entities dealt with problems among the “citizens” and could even send them to their own prison.
+They elected two chambers of Congress (the United States House of Representatives and the United States Senate) and could earn money by working on the republic's land.
+Courts and police-like entities dealt with problems among the "citizens" and could even send them to their own prison.

 Hundreds of junior republics were created in the US and other countries based on this model.
 At one of these offshoots, the Ford Republic, Homer Lane developed an educationally supported and in many ways milder model of the George Junior Republic.
 Homer Lane later brought this concept to England and influenced A. S. Neill and his Summerhill School.

 In 1921, Summerhill was founded as a boarding school and the first school in which students and teachers had an equal vote in nearly all school matters.

 In 1912, Janusz Korczak founded Dom Sierot, the Jewish orphanage in Warsaw, which was run on democratic lines.
-In 1940 Dom Sierot was forced to move to the Warsaw Ghetto and in 1942 Korczak accompanied all his charges to the gas-chambers of the Treblinka extermination camp.
+In 1940, Dom Sierot was forced to move to the Warsaw Ghetto and in 1942, Korczak accompanied all his charges to the gas-chambers of the Treblinka extermination camp.

 Korczak published many books, had a radio program, where he talked with children and garnered considerable press attention with his partly democratically run orphanage Dom Sierot.
 With his advocacy for children's rights pointing in the direction of democratic education, he influenced the children's rights movement and the public view of children, parenting and childcare.